 Usually, we don’t really realize it running in the background of our minds like spyware on an unsuspecting hard drive until something happens and we lose it.

 Christmas is an unavoidable time to lose control and admit that we can’t keep all the plates spinning at one time–even if we manage to give off the appearance that nothing is crashing to the ground.
 If you got your cards in the mail and your cookies all delivered on time.
 I’m proud of you.
 Honest.
 If you have a magic formula you’re willing to share, I’m all ears.

 However, I’m willing to bet that you aren’t even enjoying it all.
 You’re probably worn out.
 You’re tired.
 You need a break.

 My fall kicked off with one of my four kids having a tonsillectomy.
 Then I had a surgical procedure.
-And my husband is a first year varsity head basketball coach where he teaches high school (meaning I am a “coach’s widow”).
-Couple that will doing life raising four kids and working from home . . . did I mention I need help?
+And my husband took a new coaching position that required lots of evenings and weekends.
+Couple that with raising four kids and working from home, did I mention I need help?

 When I searched for mentions of the word, “help” in the Bible online, I discovered that there were 1,684 occurrences of the word “help” according to Bible Hub.

 One of my favorite Psalms is Psalm 121.
 I took some liberty with it and gave it a Christmas twist, I hope you don’t mind: